kejyang/Art-progress-tracker-tests/README.md

 # Art-progress-tracker-tests

 These are cypress E2E tests for the art progress tracker website.
 There are 6 tests total.
-It make sure that image clicking works, make sure that username clicking works, make sure that image searching works, make sure that name searching works and tests the login function.
+It makes sure that image clicking works, makes sure that username clicking works, makes sure that image searching works, makes sure that name searching works, makes sure that the user can edit the title and description of their images and tests the login function.